Who Are We?

-- Collaborate with other local organisations, e.g. through working parties, on matters of common interest to ensure our members interests are represented
+- Collaborate with other local organisations, e.g. through working parties, on matters of common interest so our members interests are represented.

-- Monitor all planning applications that are submitted to the Ashford Borough Council and comment where community interests are involved.
-We do not arbitrate on neighbour’s disputes, but we do offer guidance on sources of official advice and procedure
+- Monitor relevant planning applications that are submitted to Ashford Borough Council and comment where community interests are involved.
+We do not arbitrate on neighbour’s disputes, but we do offer guidance on sources of official advice and procedure.

-- Hold a coffee morning each autumn to enable members and non-members to meet committee members informally to raise matters of individual concern
+- Hold an annual coffee morning each to enable members and non-members to meet committee members informally to raise matters of individual concern.

-- Hold an Annual General Meeting each Spring to report to members, elect officers and committee and hear an invited speaker on subjects of local interest
+- Hold an Annual General Meeting each Spring to report to members, elect officers and committee members and hear an invited speaker on subjects of local interest.

 The Tenterden & District Residents’ Association Constitution can be downloaded here in Adobe PDF format (2.5Mb).
 This requires Adobe Acrobat Reader which is included on most modern computers but can also be downloaded here for free.